 Your boat may be equipped with an optional speed control system.
 (Control systems and indicators may vary.)
-The speed control system can be use to set constant boat speeds for wakeboarding, water-skiing or wake surfing.
+The speed control system can be used to set constant boat speeds for wakeboarding, water-skiing or wake surfing.
 The system may operate in either a speed or RPM mode to control the speed at the setting you prefer.
-See the Touchvision II System and Side by Side Touch Screen Owner's Manual in your Owner's Information Kit for proper setup and operation before use.
+See the Touch Vision II System and Side-by-Side touch screen in your Owner's Information Kit for proper setup and operation before use.